 While successful business owners do accept these risks, it’s important to note they don’t just rush in blindly to business ownership.
 Part of what makes them successful is the research they have put into their concept, market, and industry.
 This helps them accept the up-front risks and allows for better decision making while running their business.
 They can focus on success and avoid analysis paralysis.

 Competitive Drive and Tenacity

-From the moment you open your doors, you’ll be competing — for the attention of potential customers, for market share, and with others who want to grow their businesses.
-For as long as you own your business you’ll to be competing, and this is where tenacity is key.
+From the moment you open your doors, you’ll be competing for the attention of potential customers, for market share, and with others who want to grow their businesses.
+For as long your a business owner, you’ll face competition — and this is where tenacity is key.

 If you don’t have an internal competitive drive to battle the competition and the tenacity to stay with it, your company’s success could falter.
 While the competitive drive is important, when it comes to the competition you will also need to be competitive with yourself.
 You will be making a lot of decisions; some will be brilliant while others will fail miserably.
 The key will be your drive to stay with it and overcome the missteps you’ll inevitably make from time to time.